“Infrared Nanophotonics based on Metal Antennas and Transmission Lines” NanoGUNE's first PhD Thesis defended by Martin Schnell

 An international committee including leading researchers in the field was selected by the UPV/EHU to assess the research project:

 - P. Scott Carney (U. Illinois at Urbana-Champaign, USA)

 - Fritz Keilmann (Max Planck Institute für Quantenoptik, Germany)

 - Javier Aizpurua (DIPC, Spain)

-The defense consisted of a presentation by the candidate of the main aspects of the research project followed by a long discussion about the questions that each one of the members of the tribunal raised around the research works that have been carried out during the whole PhD period.
-After its final deliberation, the tribunal decided to award the candidate the Doctor Degree with the highest mention existing in the Spanish University cum laude and congratulated both the new doctor and his supervisor for the high quality of the work done.
+The defense consisted of a presentation by the candidate of the main aspects of the research project followed by a long discussion about the questions that each one of the members of the committee raised around the research works that have been carried out during the whole PhD period.
+After its final deliberation, the committee decided to award the candidate the Doctor Degree with the highest mention existing at the Spanish University cum laude and congratulated both the new doctor and his supervisor for the high quality of the work done.